 I feel extraordinarily lucky to teach here at Ngāti Toa School.
 It is a real privilege to be able to contribute to the understanding and success of the learners at Ngāti Toa School, to play a part in their journey towards achieving their goals and dreams.

-I have taught full time for a number of years at all levels of primary school in the Porirua district and Titahi Bay where I live.
-As well as being involved in youth work and running two businesses, I have been a part-time teacher and reliever at Ngāti Toa school for the last few years and at other schools in Titahi Bay and Porirua.
+I have taught full time for a number of years at all levels of primary school in the Porirua district and Titahi Bay where I live, as well as being involved in sports, youth work and running businesses.
 I am passionate about engaging children in learning and helping them to take ownership of their learning through an integrated approach.
-I have a Bachelors degree in Education and am looking forward to the opportunity of continued learning with staff, students and families at Ngāti Toa School.
+I have a Bachelor’s degree in Teaching and enjoy the continued opportunities of learning I have with staff, students and families of Ngāti Toa School.